-The kitchen area comprises a Spinflo cooker, which has three gas hobs and a single 230V AC electric hotplate.
+The kitchen area, on the offside of the vehicle, comprises a Spinflo cooker, which has three gas hobs, a single 230V AC electric hotplate and a storage cupboard below.
 Adjacent to this is a stainless steel sink and drainer concealed by a glass lid, which may be used as a chopping board.
 The sink is fed by a mixer tap mounted to the left of the sink.
-Beneath the sink/drainer there is a cupboard which gives access to storage space.
-A separate cutlery drawer is also provided.
+A small waste bin with glass lid is fitted to the right of the sink.
+Beneath the sink/drainer there is a cupboard which gives access to storage space, including a separate cutlery drawer.
+This cupboard also houses the red gas isolation taps for each appliance.
+For explanation of the symbols on each tap, please refer to page 7-8.